Acutis language manual

 The ~

-(tilde) symbol trims whitespace before or after an expression or an
+(tilde) symbol trims whitespace before or after an echo or expression.

 <p>